Skip to content

 • Click target.

-• Whether to optionally move the virtual mouse pointer to the target center before the click.
+• [moveMouse] Whether to move the virtual mouse pointer to the target center before performing the action (false by default).

 A promise that resolves once click was performed.